 Sightseeing areas are emerging that are "good to live in and good to visit," and sustainable tourism is in demand.
 In this field of concentration, students learn about the creation of new tourism services and new tourism business models.
 Examples include the provision of tourism information in multiple languages and via multiple media; and the digitalization, analysis and forecasting of tourist activity history.
-As
+As the tourism industry comes face-to-face with a range of new issues, this field of concentration is training a new generation of problem-solvers.
+These are individuals who can propose plans to vitalize tourism areas through the use of digital transformation for tourism (tourism DX), creating and applying digital resources using digital tourism and similar tools.

-- · Engineer engaged in planning of tourism systems, system development and use of Big Data - Manager possessing the skills to make tourism service management more efficient using IT - Tourism-DX personnel who can quickly, creatively and proactively discover useful information - for the next-generation tourism industry - · Top-level management personnel who can lead the tourism industry
+- Engineer engaged in planning of tourism systems, system development and use of Big Data - Manager possessing the skills to make tourism service management more efficient using IT - Tourism-DX personnel who can quickly, creatively and proactively discover useful information for the next-generation tourism industry - Top-level management personnel who can lead the tourism industry

-Messages from Project Sponsors Professor Meihui Li
+Professor Meihui Li